HCG Questions Answered – Releases,Hunger,Exercise,Expectations

 Thanks so much for all this wonderful info.
 You are so amazing to take the time to share your experience, advice and recommendations for us fellow and newbie HCGers… I have a couple of questions for you since this is the first time I am doing this on my own.

-Q - I have had good results of 11.6 lbs in 22 days… But here are my concerns maybe you can provide some insight on.
+Question – I have had good results of 11.6 lbs in 22 days… But here are my concerns maybe you can provide some insight on.
 I am doing injections 5000iu and started off at 150 but a week and 1/2 into it, I lowered it to 125.
 Some days I will do anywhere from 125-145… I will only slightly increase it if the day before I was a bit hungrier than I am comfortable with, or if my cravings are outa this world, so I have only done this about 3 times after starting 125.
 Um other than that? i am not sure what is going on.

 My Answer – I think lowering to 125 was a good idea.
 The days you feel you need to increase I wonder why you don’t move up only by lets say 5 to 130.
-Spiking to 145 could very well b too much.
+Spiking to 145 could very well be too much.
 You are mixing with 10 ml Bac water right?

 AVC/MCT drink shot